-The Galway Diocesan Archive is maintained in a secure location which is not immediately accessible.
-All queries should be directed to the archivist, Mr Tom Hansberry, or to Dr Darina McCarthy, who can be contacted via email@example.com
+The Galway Diocesan Archive is maintained in a secure location which is not immediately accessible or open to the public.
+Queries should be directed to the archivist, Mr Tom Hansberry, or to Dr Darina McCarthy, who can be contacted via email@example.com

 Edward MacLysaght & H.F.
 Berry, 'Report on documents relating to the Wardenship of Galway', Analecta Hibernica no.14 (The Irish Manuscripts Commission Ltd, 1944).

 This issue of Analecta Hibernica is devoted to material relating to the ecclesiastical jurisdiction known as the Wardenship of Galway.
 Its history covers a period of three and a half centuries: from 1484, when the Wardenship was created, to 1831, in which year the Catholic Diocese of Galway, subsequently united to the Dioceses of Kilfenora and Kilmacduagh, was formed.